tetratelabs/wazero/site/content/languages/tinygo.md

 }
 ```

-The following flags will result in the most compact (smallest) wasm file.
+The following is the minimal command to build a wasm file.
 ```bash
 tinygo build -o main.wasm -target=wasi main.go
 ```